-Thematic maps allow you to visually explore & interact with various data layer across a landscape.
+Thematic maps allow you to visually explore & interact with one or more data layers.
 Great for identifying and sharing areas of interest.

 This layer represents modeled Intact Habitat Cores, or minimally disturbed natural areas at least 100 acres in size and greater than 200 meters wide.